ErikBrendel/SqueakMessagesCategorizer/packages/Categorizer-Core.package/CategorizerCache.class/README.md

 methodsPerCategory is a dictionary from category to list of (class -> methodName). occurrencesPerMethod is a dictionary from methodName to list of (class -> category). occurrencesPerMethodPrefix is similar, but matches method names prefix based.

+it also provides functionality for the adjusted "categorize all uncategorized" - action.